 Professor (Emeritus), Department of Physics, Aristotle University of Thessaloniki, Greece.
 He was born in Athens, Greece, on the 26th of October, 1926.
 He received the B.Sc. in Mathematics from the University of Athens, Greece (1953) and the Ph.D. in Astronomy from the University of Thessaloniki (1953).
 He worked at the Department of Physics at the same University and reached the position of the Docent (1968).
 He has been elected as Professor of Astronomy of the University of Patras, Greece (1969-1979) and, finally, he was elected as Professor of Astronomy at the University of Thessaloniki, Greece.
 For one year (1955-56) he has worked as Research Associate at the Department of Astronomy of the Columbia University of N.Y., U.S.A.
 His scientific interests included the Dynamics of Stellar systems, stellar paths in galactic models and the chaotic behaviour of dynamical systems with two and three degrees of freedom.
 He had published many papers in refereed scientific journals and proceedings of international meetings as well as 6 textbooks and one scientific book.

 Emeritus Professor of Electronics, Department of Informatics and Telecommunications, University of Athens, Greece.
-He was born in Patras, Greece, on the 5th of August, 1928.
-He received the B.Sc. in Physics from the University of Athens, Greece (1956), the M.Sc. in Radioelectrology from the same University (1956), the Certif.
+He was born in Patras, Greece, on the 5th of August, 1928 and passed away on December 5, 2021 in Athens.
+He received the B.Sc. in Physics from the University of Athens, Greece (1953), the M.Sc. in Radioelectrology from the same University (1956), the Certif.
 Electr.
-Orsay (1961), the 3me cycle from Saclay (1961), the Ph.D. from the University of Athens, Greece (1963) and the Doctorat d’ Etat, from the University of Paris (1964).
-He has served in various positions inside and out of the University.
-He has been Maitre de Research at the CNRS (France), Chief Assistant at the Laboratory of Electronics of the Physics Department of the University of Athens, Greece, Professor of Electronics at the Department of Physics, University of Athens (until 1989), Chairman of this Department for seven years (1982-1989), Director of the Section of Applied Physics and Director of the Electronics Laboratory of the same Department, Director of the Section of Telecommunications and Signal Processing of the Department of Informatics and Telecommunications, Director of the Ionospheric ￼Institute (now Institute for Space Applications and Remote Sensing) of the National Observatory of Athens, Greece and President of the Advisory Committee for Research and Technology of the Government of Greece (1983).
-His scientific interests include the Solar Radioastronomy, the Ionosphere and the Antennas, the digital signal processing, digital telecommunications e.t.c.
+Orsay (1961), the 3me cycle from CEA/Saclay (1961), a Ph.D. from the University of Athens, Greece (1963) and the Doctorat d’ Etat, from the University of Paris (1964).
+He has been Maitre de Research at the CNRS (France), Chief Assistant at the Laboratory of Electronics of the Physics Department of the University of Athens, Greece, Professor of Electronics at the Department of Physics, University of Athens (until 1989), Chairman of this Department for seven years (1982-1989), Director of the Section of Applied Physics and Director of the Electronics Laboratory of the same Department, Director of the Section of Telecommunications and Signal Processing of the Department of Informatics and Telecommunications, Director of the Ionospheric ￼Institute of the National Observatory of Athens, Greece and President of the Advisory Committee for Research and Technology of the Government of Greece (1983).
+His scientific interests included the radio observations of the Sun, ionospheric physics and the antennas, digital signal processing, and digital telecommunications.

 He was born in Ziakas, Greece on the 6th of May, 1937.
 He received an M.S. in Nuclear Physics (1961) from the Charles University, Prague and a Postgraduate Degree (1964) from the Institute of Plasma Physics in Prague, then Czechoslovakia.
 He moved to the University of Chicago, U.S.A. working at the Laboratory for Astrophysics, while in 1981 he joined the Enrico Fermi Laboratory of the same University (1981) as Senior Research Associate and later as Senior Scientist.
 He has worked on Chemical analyses of planetary bodies by Alpha Backscattering technique (with A. Turkevich - Surveyor Alpha backscattering experiment 1967-68), in Instrument development for Viking missions, in penetrator missions to comets and asteroids.
 Also, he worked as coinvestigator on the Alpha-X experiment onboard the Soviet Phobos 1 and 2 spacecrafts in 1986-89 and on the Alpha-Proton-X-ray for the Russian Mars-96 missions to Mars.
 He was the Principal Investigator for the X-ray mode of this experiment and Co-Principal Investigator on the APX Spectrometer on NASAs Mars Pathfinder mission in 1993 - 1997 and the Principal Investigator for the X-ray mode of the APXS experiment on the Pathfinder Mission.
 He was a Member of Program Science Group for the Pathfinder mission, Team member of Mineralogy/Geochemistry Science Operation Group for the Pathfinder and a Member of many NASA mission evaluation teams (1970 - present).
 He also worked on the Analysis of Mars Pathfinder APXS data.
 In generally, he has been building instruments for interplanetary spacecraft since the mid-1960s.
 His areas of expertise are Chemical Analysis, Mars Rovers and Robotic Spacecraft Instrumentation.
 He is associated with three of NASA’s robotic missions: the Mars Exploration Rovers, the Cassini mission to Mars, and the now-complete Stardust mission to Comet Wild-2, which has been redirected to a second cometary target.
 He also built the Alpha Proton X-ray Spectrometer that successfully performed the first chemical analysis of Martian rocks aboard the Mars Pathfinder rover in 1997.
 Working in the laboratory of Anthony Turkevich, he contributed to the alpha backscattering experiment of three robotic Surveyor space probes that landed on the moon in 1967-68.
 With Turkevich during the 1970s and 1980s, he also conducted basic nuclear physics research on